Lightmouse LM-5: A new concept in lighting control

-WORK has launched a new DMX console consisting of an ARTNET2 node to which memory has been added to store Cues de 512 channels and Cue-list (until 24).
-The product is called LightMouse 5 (LM-5) and allows you to control, program and run DMX using OSC (Open Sound Control) so with apps like TouchOSC (iPhone, iPad, Android) it is possible to create custom Layouts for each user.
+WORK has launched a new DMX console that consists of a ARTNET2 node to which memory has been added to store Cues of 512 channels and cue-list (until 24).
+The product is called LightMouse 5 (LM-5) and allows you to control, program and run DMX using OSC (Open Sound Control) so with apps like TouchOSC (iPhone, iPad, Android) it is possible to create custom layouts for each user.

-Lighting control in the entertainment industry has been constantly changing in recent years.
-Numerous and different solutions have appeared to control small, medium and large events, and smaller, cheaper lighting consoles are being replaced by computer control software (PC and Mac), they are often too complicated to be handled by the end user.
-The Lightmouse LM-5 WORK, it's a change of concept that will change the rules of the game, as it allows the user to design their own lighting console based on their needs for each specific application.
+Lighting control in the entertainment industry has been undergoing constant change in recent years.
+Numerous different solutions have appeared to control small, medium and large events, and smaller, cheaper lighting consoles are being replaced by computer control software (PC and Mac), which are often too complicated to be handled by the end user.
+The Lightmouse LM-5 from WORK, It is a change of concept that will change the rules of the game, as it allows the user to design their own lighting console based on their needs for each specific application.

-Currently almost everyone uses a smartphone or tablet, and with the LM-5 it has been possible to create a device that allows you to design your own console using an iPhone, iPad or Android, because it can be controlled by open OSC protocol (Open Sound Control).
-This makes it compatible with apps for Lightmouse like TouchOSC and Lemur (available in the APP store and Android Market) developed by third parties, that allow you to customize the control interface and create a console adapted to your own needs.
+Almost everyone uses a smartphone or tablet now, and with the LM-5 it has been possible to create a device that allows you to design your own console using an iPhone, iPad or Android, thanks to the fact that it can be controlled by open OSC protocol (Open Sound Control).
+This makes it compatible with Lightmouse apps such as TouchOSC and Lemur (available in the APP store and Android Market) Developed by third parties, that allow you to customize the control interface and create a console tailored to your own needs.

-In this way it will be possible to configure different console designs that adapt to each application in which, For example, an RGB app will need 3 Faders (R, G, B) a master's degree, blackout and probably Amber or White (depending on the arrangements), while an app for a small club (with a few moving heads, Leds, Etc.) you'll need a totally different console design.
-With the LM-5, both console concepts can be pre-designed and customized, adapting to the specifications required in each case.
+In this way, it will be possible to configure different console layouts that adapt to each application in which, for example, an RGB application will need 3 Faders (R, G, B) A master, blackout and probably Amber or White (depending on the arrangements), while an app for a small club (with a few moving heads, Leds, etc.) you'll need a totally different console design.
+With the LM-5, Both console concepts can be pre-designed and customized, adapting to the specifications required in each case.

-With a memory capable of storing 100 scenes and 24 shows, its most innovative feature is that such memory can be programmed and executed using OSC applications on a smartphone or tablet (patent pending grant).
-The Lightmouse LM-5 is therefore like a "Swiss knife", since it not only has An ArtNet Node (Ethernet to DMX interface ) but can also be controlled by OSC server to create DMX data.
-It also has an internal memory to store DMX Cues and Cue-lists, with its own stand and fade time, and allows you to use 512 DMX channels with 99 scenes and shows.
-All these features make the LM-5 a perfect Lightmouse for all kinds of commercial installations, as well as leisure facilities in clubs, Bars, small events, Etc.
+With a memory capable of storing 100 Scenes and 24 shows, its most innovative feature is that such memory can be programmed and run using OSC applications on a smartphone or tablet (Patent pending grant).
+The Lightmouse LM-5 is therefore like a "Swiss Army knife", since it not only has ArtNet Node (Ethernet to DMX interface ) but it can also be controlled by OSC server to create DMX data.
+It also has an internal memory to store DMX, Cues, and Cue-lists, with your own stand and fade time, and allows you to use 512 DMX channels with 99 Scenes and shows.
+All these features make the LM-5 a perfect Lightmouse for all types of commercial installations, as well as leisure facilities in clubs, Bars, Small Events, etc.

-– Allows you to control and program by WI-FI connection up to 512 from iOS or Android devices, using OSC control applications developed by third parties.
+– Allows control and programming by WI-FI connection up to 512 channels from iOS or Android devices, using OSC control applications developed by third parties.

 – Save and edit scenes and shows in the LM-5's internal memory using OSC.

-– Allows you to customize the control interface adapting it to the needs of the user and each installation.
+– Allows you to customize the control interface to suit the needs of the user and each facility.

 – Provides better feedback on actions, editing and recording scenes and shows.